 Typically they can at least give you something saying it was received.
 A lot of my residents will just ask for a copy of their ledger each month.
 That's your record that you are at a balance of $0.
 Get that.
 File it away.
 It can only help you in the future!

 Getting your security deposit back is the number one issue that renters deal with.
-The security deposit is what you pay upon move in and is used to cover any damages that are in the apartment after move out.
+The security deposit is what you pay upon moving in and is used to cover any damages that are in the apartment after moving out.
 Usually, the deposit can range anywhere from $300 up to a fee equal to one month's rent.
-A lot of times part of that is automatically kept.
+A lot of times, part of that is automatically kept.
 Make sure you ask how much of the deposit is refundable before moving in.

 You are looking for things that you don't want to be charged for when you move out.
 You will want to note things such as carpet stains, scratches on the counter, holes, etc. Be as detailed as possible.
 When you move out, the manager will take this form and walk your apartment with it.
 Any damages that were not written down on that sheet that they find will be charged to you.

-Move Out Instructions So You Can Get Your Deposit Back
+Move Out Instructions: How to Get Your Deposit Back

 - Place caps on the water supply line in the laundry room.
 If not, you could flood your apartment.